opentk/opentk.net/learn/chapter1/1-creating-a-window.md

 }
 ```

 Plug that code into your `Main` function, and go ahead and build & run your program!
 You now have a blank window, great job!
 However, the only way you can close your window is by using the cross (`X`) button or Alt+F4.
-We don't want that!
-Let's do a little bit of input handling!
+We don't want that, Let's do a little bit of input handling!

 `GameWindow` has plenty of methods that you can override to add all sorts of functionality to your game.
 You can look at the "API" section of this website to look at them all, but in this case the one we're interested in is `OnUpdateFrame`.